kubernetes/enhancements/keps/sig-node/1948-deallocate-dp-api/README.md

 ### Feature Enablement and Rollback

-- **How can this feature be enabled / disabled in a live cluster?**
+#### How can this feature be enabled / disabled in a live cluster?**

-  - The API versioning meechanism can be usedto enable/disable this feature per application as needed.
-The feature itself also adds optional API calls, so enabling/disabling the features is not really required.
-  - No downtime required for enabling/disabling this feature.
+- [X] Feature gate (also fill in values in `kep.yaml`)
+  - Feature gate name: `DeviceManagerDeallocate`
+  - Components depending on the feature gate: `kubelet`

-- **Does enabling the feature change any default behavior?**
+#### Does enabling the feature change any default behavior?**

 No. The feature is optional, no default behavior will change.
+Feature Gate must be enabled for this new functionality.

-- **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?** yes. the feature is optional, so not using it should suffice.
-Fully disabling/rolling back can happen by simply using an older version of the API from the application side.
+#### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+Yes, the feature can be disabled by disabling the `DeviceManagerDeallocate` feature gate.

-- **What happens if we reenable the feature if it was previously rolled back?**
+#### What happens if we reenable the feature if it was previously rolled back?

 No side effects expected.

-- **Are there any tests for feature enablement/disablement?**
+#### Are there any tests for feature enablement/disablement?
-  No

-### Rollout, Upgrade and Rollback Planning

-_This section must be completed when targeting beta graduation to a release._

-- **How can a rollout fail?
-Can it impact already running workloads?**
-  No effect on already running workloads.
-Feature has to be specifically enabled/requested   from the application side.

-- **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
-  No
+- A specific e2e test will demonstrate that the default behaviour is preserved when the feature gate is disabled, or when the feature is not used (2 separate tests)
+- Another test will demonstrate that the new feature is working when the feature gate is enabled.

 ### Monitoring Requirements

-- **How can an operator determine if the feature is in use by workloads?**
+#### How can an operator determine if the feature is in use by workloads?

-  Currently, as far as I know, there's no way to monitor device plugin API calls (and whether or not devices are in use) except by checking logs from the kubelet iself and/or user created device plugins.
+Inspect the kubelet configuration of a node -- check for the presence of the feature gate and use a device plugin that uses the new API calls.

+#### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+There are no specific SLOs for this feature.

-- **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
+#### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?
-  N/A (needs checking)

-- **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**
-  N/A
+None

-- **Are there any missing metrics that would be useful to have to improve observability of this feature?**
+#### Are there any missing metrics that would be useful to have to improve observability of this feature?
-  N/A

-### Dependencies
+None

-- **Does this feature depend on any specific services running in the cluster?**
+#### Does this feature depend on any specific services running in the cluster?

-  No
+No.

 ### Scalability

-- **Will enabling / using this feature result in any new API calls?**
+#### Will enabling / using this feature result in any new API calls?**

 The mere enablement of this feature has no effect.
 However, using this API by user applications may result in extra calls to the Device Manager API.
 These extra calls only happen at the end of the lifecycle of some containers (those who have previously requested devices).

 The extra API calls originate from the kubelet to the device plugin running on the same node.
 Since they are only happening on the node level, there's no risk of congestion, or a need to measure their throughput, etc.

-### Troubleshooting

-Detection of failures can only be done through using test/mock device plugins, along with checking the kubelet logs.
-Extra tests according to the test plan mentioned above should help mitigating issues.
+#### Will enabling / using this feature result in introducing new API types?

+No

+#### Will enabling / using this feature result in any new calls to the cloud provider?

+No

+#### Will enabling / using this feature result in increasing size or count of the existing API objects?

+No

+#### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

+The new API calls could delay:

+- Pod deletion time, some HW, SW may take longer to do a specific deallocation

+#### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

+No

 ## Implementation History

-A possible fix has already been submitted as a PR: [#91190](https://github.com/kubernetes/kubernetes/pull/91190) (outdated, needs rebase)

-## Drawbacks

-None, as this is an optional feature, it can simply be overlooked when not needed.
+- 2021-07-12: Initial KEP created
+- 2021-10-12: Moved to the newer template

 ---